 Step-By-Step: Rollover Your IRA or Qualified Plan

 The process for a rollover with IRA Resources is the same whether you’re completing a direct or indirect rollover.
 Most importantly, you’ll need an account with us.
-We need an Account Application Kit and a copy of your ID, once submitted the process is quick and easy.
+We need a completed Online Application and a copy of your ID, once submitted the process is quick and easy.
 Once open, to start the rollover we need:

 - A Rollover Form